ananthakrishnan234/DevGraph/README.md

 Skill -[:RELATED_TO]-> Skill
 ```

-In a relational database, answering a question like *"what's the shortest chain of related skills connecting Java to React?"* would require self-joining a skills-relationship table repeatedly, with the number of joins growing with every extra hop — and you wouldn't know in advance how many hops you'd need.
-In a graph database, this is a single `shortestPath()` traversal query, because the relationships are first-class, directly-traversable edges instead of foreign keys re-joined at query time.
+In a **relational database**, answering *"what's the shortest chain of related skills connecting Java to React?"* means self-joining a skills-relationship table repeatedly — and you don't know in advance how many joins you'll need, since the path length varies.
+In a **graph database**, this is one native `shortestPath()` traversal, because relationships are directly-walkable edges instead of foreign keys re-joined at query time.

-This is exactly the kind of question DevGraph's **Skill Connection Explorer** answers: pick any two skills, and the app traverses the graph to find how they're connected, and how many hops apart they are.
+This is exactly what DevGraph's **Skill Connection Explorer** does: pick any two skills, and the app traverses CognoDB to find the shortest relationship path between them — a query a relational schema would genuinely struggle with.

 ---

-## Data Model
+## 🗺️ Data Model

-**Nodes:**
+**Nodes**

 | Label | Properties |
 |---|---|